 Commission Opinion and Order

 The FTC’s investigation, challenge, and successful litigation serve as a reminder to corporate executives and antitrust counsel that antitrust risks do not end once a deal closes, and that a transaction is not free of antitrust risks simply because the transaction is not reportable under the HSR Act.
 The Commission’s Opinion and Order unwinding the merger further demonstrates the risks of closing a deal that presents significant antitrust concerns and makes clear that such challenges will continue to be pursued by the FTC.
 The Commission’s Opinion and Final Order requiring a complete divestiture of the business that was acquired also makes clear that when the FTC is evaluating a proposed remedy that its goal is to fully restore competition.
-A partial divestiture of assets is less likely to be approved than the divestiture of a complete business.
+When a buyer proposes to sell a carve out of assets instead of a whole business to a divestiture buyer, it must show how the partial divestiture of assets to the divestiture buyer restores competition.

 Corporate and private counsel should be aware of the likely consequences and the risks of consummating transactions that raise significant competitive issues.
 The risks may include: defending against costly and lengthy government investigations as well as government and private litigation; unwinding the merger through either complete or partial divestitures even after integration has taken place; and disgorging profits gained from the alleged anticompetitive merger.
 Accordingly, before competitors execute a transaction agreement, counsel should conduct a preliminary assessment of whether the proposed transaction gives rise to substantive antitrust issues no matter the deal’s size.